RaiderHQ/ruby_raider/README.md

 raider new [name_of_project]
 ```

-Then a TUI/CLI will appear where the configuration of which frameworks there will be generated.
+Then a TUI/CLI will appear where the configuration of which frameworks you want to be generated/scaffolded can be selected.

-### At the moment the supported frameworks that can generates are

-* Generating a framework with Cucumber and Selenium

-* Generating a framework with Rspec and Selenium

-* Generating a framework with Cucumber and Watir

-* Generating a framework with Rspec and Watir

-* Generating a framework with Rspec and Appium for IOS

-* Generating a framework with Cucumber and Appium for IOS

-In order to run the Appium tests, download the example [app](https://github.com/cloudgrey-io/the-app/releases/tag/v1.10.0).

-This works in all the platforms (Tested on Mac OS, Linux and Windows).
+Select the ones you will like to work with.

 ### Ruby raider provides the following list of commands

+###### Anything between square brackets([...]) is where your imput goes

 ```ruby
 Commands: